-Saint Louis University's post-baccalaureate certificate in finance at the Richard A. Chaifetz School of Business consists of 12 credits of advanced graduate courses in finance.
+Saint Louis University's post-baccalaureate certificate in finance at the Richard A. Chaifetz School of Business consists of 12 credits of advanced graduate courses.

-With access to the world-class finance program at the Richard A. Chaifetz School of Business, a certificate in finance offers current professionals the critical skills necessary to succeed in the field.
+Offered through the world-class finance program at SLU's Richard A. Chaifetz School of Business, a certificate in finance provides current professionals with the critical skills necessary to succeed in the field.
 Interested students have the opportunity to pursue one of the Chaifetz School's highly-ranked master's programs upon completion of the certificate program.

 - Completed online application